kura-labs-org/HW-todo-api/README.md

 For EBS deployment
 we needed to change line 5 in the code and the name of the application.py to correspond with name of the file/application that is being deployed.
 We also needed to add a requirements.txt to make it functional

+# HW-todo-api edit
+As of right now.
+An attempted was made to use a <command> to add the item through a URL input, but currently not working.
+HTML paging was added as well.